ComputerSmoke/AngerChess/README.md

 # AngerChess
-Work-in-progress Bot to play "Mad Chess".
+Work-in-progress bot to play "Mad Chess".

 Anger Chess is a bot designed to play "Mad Chess".
 It uses an object-oriented implementation of the game rules, and a convolutional neural network with a few deep layers to evaluate positions.
 A different pair of these neural networks will be applied to each matchup combination (A total of about 256 models).